pnayak97/tundrax-test-task/README.md

    ```

 ## Postman Collection
-A file postman-collection.json exists in the folder you can import the file in the potsman
+You can find a Postman collection file named postman-collection.json in the project folder.
+You can import this file into Postman to access the API endpoints easily.

 ## Usage